PatrickConboy/World-of-Warcraft-API/README.md

-/race                         -- this path returns the list of playable races /race/<raceName>              -- this path returns information on a specific race /race/<raceName>/description  -- this path returns a description of the race /race/<raceName>/class        -- this path returns playable classes for a given race (low priority)
+/race                         -- this path returns the list of playable races /race/<raceName>              -- this path returns information on a specific race /race/<raceName>/description  -- this path returns a description of the race

 /class                        -- this path returns a list of playable classes /class/<className>            -- this path returns information on a given class.